Functional testing comes in all shapes and sizes, and the same goes for functional testing tools.

 Highlight Features:

-Karate DSL is designed for non-technical personnel and developers to test APIs in BDD scenarios.
-Using Gherkin as its main programming language, Karate DSL eliminates the need to add extra Java step definitions and keeps test code shorter.
+Karate DSL is designed for both non-technical users and developers to test APIs using BDD scenarios.
+Built on Gherkin, it removes the need to write extra Java step definitions, keeping test code shorter and easier to maintain.

 Feature highlights: